20th anniversary review: The Transplants – “The Transplants”

 The Transplants still holds up as a classic mix of punk and hip-hop 20 years later.

-There aren't enough rap-punk bands in the world.
-Basically if you want punk and rap combined you more or less have two choices: Zebrahead and .
+There aren’t enough rap-punk bands in the world.
+Basically if you want punk and rap combined you more or less have two choices: Zebrahead and The Transplants.
 Zebrahead has the better rapper of the two bands, but The Transplants are the ones with better street cred.
-The Transplants are a three-man supergroup made up of of and Operation Ivy, of (and like 2 million other band)s, and Rancid's roadie Skinhead Rob Aston.
+The Transplants are a three-man supergroup made up of Tim Armstrong of Rancid and Operation Ivy, Travis Barker of Blink-182 (and like 2 million other band)s, and Rancid’s roadie Skinhead Rob Aston.
 Is Aston a great rapper?
 No. I still have a hard time not snickering when Aston says lines like “No one lives forever; in fact, we all die” in “Diamonds and Guns” or when he hamfistedly tries to paraphrase Emiliano Zapata on “One Seventeen.”
 But I feel like Aston, as ineloquent as he is, sometimes talks about experiences that white, suburban punks really need to hear about.
-Besides, I'll take any chance I get to hear Armstrong stop screaming and start singing with his mouth-full-of-marbles drawl.
+Besides, I’ll take any chance I get to hear Armstrong stop screaming and start singing with his mouth-full-of-marbles drawl.

 The Transplants’ debut self-titled album is easily the band’s best record, although all of their albums have been a lot of fun.
 As the story goes, Tim Armstrong supposedly created the beats for this album in Pro-Tools, but upon hearing them Travis Barker insisted he could play Armstrong’s programmed beats by hand.
 Barker, thus, proves himself to be a one-man human drum machine as he pounds away at the complex, high-speed beats of a punk-rap fusion project.
 The bass work on the album is pretty impressive considering there were multiple musicians stepping in to fill this role, including Dave Carlock and Rancid’s Matt Freeman, but a lot of the bass is actually done by Armstrong himself.
 In spite of Armstrong doing a lot of things himself on this album, it also features a slew of amazing guest stars including AFI’s Davey Havok and Armstrong’s then-wife and Distillers frontwoman Brody Dalle.